Thomas-Walker-Lynch/DA2X/README.md

 This array is kind of expanding tape as described in the tm library.

+## Installation

+  `make share` places files needed for using the dynamic array into ../env/include  and ../env/lib

+   The usual drill, include the header files in your program, and compile agains the library.

 ## Fundamentals

   In mathematics, a sequence consists of a series of indexable elements.